451hackathon/451-imp-report/draft-451-imp-report.md

 - {{RFC7725}} specifies a status code for web resources that are blocked for legal reasons.
 The HTTP status code 451 is designed to enable content providers and intermediaries (including ISPs and search engines) to notify users that their access to specific web resources has been blocked for legal reasons.
 The standard also recommends that the notification include an explanation.
 This is important because this is the detail the user needs to be able to understand why access has been blocked, and if desired, to take action to challenge the blocked access.
 It also helps content servers and intermediaries who have been required to block access to notify users who directed that access by blocked.

 - Also, as the 451 status code is machine-readable, researchers and others could use web crawlers to identity which blocked URLs or sub-resources use error code 451.
 This data could be used to produce a searchable open repository of all known error code 451 instances.
 This information could then be used to map the blocked Web and to analyze the explanations, looking for trends and anomalies.
 For example, one day there might be an answer to the question – “how much content is blocked for IPR reasons?”
+[TODO not with the current RFC7725, which does not indicate the *reason* for the blocking in a machine-readable way.]

 - The 451 status code can also be used for encrypted webpages, which is significant as encryption on the Web becomes more and more prevalent.
 A user should be able to see the error code irrespective of whether they try to access the content via HTTP or HTTPS.